harvard-nrg/dicomsorter/README.md

 When DICOM files are received by a SCP, we want to store them without any processing overhead.

-The purpose of `dcmsort.py` is to periodically crawl over a directory containing lots of DICOM files and sort those files into subdirectories that makes finding files easier.
+The purpose of `dcmsort.py` is to periodically crawl over any directory containing lots of DICOM files and sort those files into subdirectories that makes finding files easier.